 For those who don't notice Kevin Morris, watch him during a shift or two the next time you get a chance.
 He doesn't always handle the puck or make the flashy move, but he is constantly blocking shots or breaking up passes or keeping an opponent from driving to the net.
 And he also has seven points in his last seven games.

-a D-I coach also has seven points in seven games.
+The son of a D-I coach also has seven points in seven games.

 It was nice to see Wideman pick up two points, his first multi-point game since Nov.
 10.